kyagrd/ExtensibleRecordsWithSetMembLP/README.md

 Set unification is essentional but may be not enough to handle type inference including records.
 Let's use a notation like this, uniyfing two records types.
+(Yes, I know that Prolog uses curely braces for tuples, but I can't think of a better syntax that is backward compatible with Prolog).

     {x:int, y:T1 | R1} = {y:T2, z:int | R2}